John Lennon's musical instruments: Piano

 Lennon composed his biggest solo hit "Imagine" on a Steinway upright piano.
 In 2000, this piano was bought by George Michael at an auction for £1.45 million.
 Later, the piano was on charity tour called the Imagine Piano Peace Project.
+The piano has been on display at Strawberry Field in Liverpool since 2020.

 Sound effects

 Lennon used a variety of sound sources for his songs, such as radios, sound effect records, resonators, and even his own heartbeat.
 He recorded his, Ono's and their baby's heartbeat, for sounds on the Wedding Album and Unfinished Music No. 2: Life with the Lions.